farihamohamed/LOAN-APP/README.md

-#MakeSchool Loaner App
+##MakeSchool Loaner App

-This project is a personal loan app that uses CoreData for it's persistence. .
+This project is a personal loan app that uses CoreData for it's persistence.
+This project is part of MakeSchool's iOS curriculum.

 Time spent: Still a work in progress for now :)